wanderdust/newsletter/content/posts/013_qwerty_to_dvorak/index.md

 - At the start of week 3, Vim starts to feel better.
 Still slow, but no longer painful.
 - Some words now flow without thinking!
 Feels amazing.
 - Started using Monkeytype to practise with punctuation and numbers.
-- I never properly learned the numbers on QWERTY, so I need to get good at them now.
+- I never properly learned the numbers on Qwerty, so I need to get good at them now.
 - I wish the number row had tactile marks like F and J.
 - Slow is fast.
 When I focus on accuracy, I type at the same speed as when I try to type fast but make mistakes.
 - Fixing mistakes slows me down more than just typing carefully.
 - Breaking the 30 WPM barrier feels great.
 - Now averaging 35 WPM, but I feel like I’m stuck here forever.
-- Goal: Get faster than my QWERTY speed (85 WPM) - but right now, it feels impossible.
+- Goal: Get faster than my Qwerty speed (85 WPM) - but right now, it feels impossible.
 - Feel like I’m going to be stuck in the 30’s forever!
 - Today I have taken the 3 minute typing test 3 times and got 43,40 and 44 WPM.
 Seems like I’m slowly getting there!
 I think the fewer mistakes I make the faster my speed.
 - At this rate it will take me a few months to get to the 100 WPM mark :sigh: